-The last few years have been incredibly fast-paced, dense and, from all dimensions, a veritable adventure.
-Hard work, perseverance and a dose of luck and bravura saw me hired by a leading higher education institution – ESSEC Business School, one of the founding members of the Council on Business & Society.
-It's here that everything has seemed to come together, and not a long, hard day of work is void of creativity, meaning, ambition, purpose, fun and incredible insight from the staff, students from all over the world, and professors who work there.
-My work also puts me into contact with the wonderful folks on the Singapore campus, good friends and colleagues in the Council in Brazil, the UK, Ireland, Japan, China and hopefully others to come.
+The last few years have been incredibly fast-paced, dense and, from all dimensions, a veritable adventure, working for institution – ESSEC Business School, one of the founding members of the Council on Business & Society.
+It's here that everything has seemed to come together, and not a good day of work is void of creativity, meaning, ambition, purpose, fun and incredible insight from the staff, students from all over the world, and professors who work there.
+My work also puts me into contact with the wonderful folks on the Singapore campus, good friends and colleagues in the Council in Brazil, the UK, Ireland, Japan, China, Spain and hopefully others to come.
 The most recent book to be published – The Nature of Goods... – was co-authored with the extremely talented ESSEC Professor of Economics Estefania Santacreu-Vasut.
 In this period too, another childhood dream was fulfilled: to be an archaeologist – and this thanks to the CRAVF (Centre de Recherches Archéologiques du Vexin Français) and long nights of study into my area of passion: paleolithic and neolithic man.
 With a state authorisation, and with fellow amateur archaeologist Lucas Binard, two years of research and prospection (2018-2019) ended up in a French publication Du Paléolithique au Néolithique final: Les vestiges préhistoriques du plateau d'Omerville-Ambleville (Val d'Oise).
 Proof that, if things don't work out at the beginning, mischievous destiny somehow makes it happen later on.